 Morneau Shepell currently provides training on its accessible customer services policies, practices and procedures to its customer‐facing employees and representatives.

-Morneau Shepell will update its training for January 1, 2015 to include information on the Integrated Standards Regulation to the AODA and the Ontario Human Rights Code as it relates to people with disabilities.
-This training will be provided to those customer-facing employees and representatives who are currently in need of training and will be extended to all Ontario employees
+The training also includes information on the Integrated Standards Regulation to the AODA and the Ontario Human Rights Code as it relates to people with disabilities.

 - The purposes of the Accessibility for Ontarians with Disabilities Act, 2005 and the requirements of the Accessibility Standards for Customer Service;